-You can configure where the Zyxel Device sends logs and which logs and/or immediate alerts the Zyxel Device records in the Logs Setting screen.
+Use this screen to configure where the Zyxel Device sends logs, and which type of logs the Zyxel Device records.

 39.2 The Log Settings Screen

 To change your Zyxel Device's log settings, click Maintenance > Log Setting.
 The screen appears as shown.